MBC Group: MBC 2

-MBC3
+MBC 3

 MBC 3 is a children's entertainment channel which delivers a programming mix of children's education and entertainment for Arab kids aged between three and thirteen.
 MBC3 also airs a locally produced reality show for kids, Eish Safari, which recruits young Arab kids and sets them on a month-long trip of mental and physical challenges.
 Recently, the channel produced a new game show called "Graduate in a Day", similar in concept to "Who Wants To Be A Millionaire" for children and their parents.

-MBC4
+MBC 4

-MBC 4 is aimed primarily at Middle Eastern women and offers a broad mixture of US and UK shows, comedy and drama series, as well as gameshows, magazines, plus news and current affairs programming, in addition to Turkish, Pakistani and Mexican dramas dubbed into Arabic.
-It also airs original Arabic programs.
+MBC 4 is aimed primarily at Middle Eastern women and offers a broad mixture of K-Dramas, US and UK shows, comedy and drama series, films, as well as gameshows, movies, magazines, plus news and current affairs programming, in addition to Korean, K-Dramas, Indian, Turkish, Pakistani and Mexican dramas dubbed into Arabic.
+MBC4 airs English music and is the first international CHR station.
+MBC4 delivers contemporary Western tunes.

-MBC5
+MBC 5

 A channel dedicated to family entertainment which was launched on 21 September 2019.
-Targeting Maghrébines countries generally, and Moroccan viewers specifically.
+Targeting Moroccan and Egyptian viewers specifically.

-MBC ACTION
+MBC Action

 A channel that targets young Arab males.
 It delivers Western series, movies, action reality shows as well as Japanese anime and sports programs.
-Some of its prime time shows include The Mentalist, The Vampire Diaries, Fringe, Supernatural, V, WWE and True Blood.
+Some of its prime time shows include The Mentalist, The Vampire Diaries, Fringe, Supernatural, Power Rangers, V, WWE and True Blood.
 The channel recently which is a weekly "magazine" format show about cars, similar to Top Gear, which they also broadcast the British and American versions of the BBC's Top Gear.

-MBC DRAMA
+MBC Drama

 One of the latest additions to the Group, which was officially launched on 27 November 2010.
 It is a family channel, with 24/7 Arabic drama series.
-The launch coincides with the Group's 20th anniversary, and marks our 10th channel launch.
-The channel runs a variety of different dramas: Egyptian, Syrian, Bedouin, Gulf And Kuwaiti dramas that are 1st runs and exclusive runs.
+The launch coincides with the Group's 20th anniversary, and marks their 10th channel launch.
+The channel runs a variety of different dramas: Egyptian, Syrian, Bedouin, Gulf and Kuwaiti dramas that are first runs and exclusive runs.
 MBC Drama is distinguished by the two additional repeats throughout the day, offering its viewers the choice of time, based on their various lifestyles and viewership trends.
 Do not confuse this channel with MBC's subscription-based channel MBC+ Drama.

+MBC Masr Drama

+An Egyptian drama channel launched of 20 February 2025.

-MBC MAX
+MBC Max

 The MBC Group's second 24-hour movie channel which caters to a younger audience.
-The channel airs Western, comedy, action, romance and drama movies as well as classic.
+The channel airs Western, comedy, action, romance and drama movies as well as classic and offers a broad mixture of K-Dramas, US and UK shows, comedy and drama series, films, as well as gameshows, movies, magazines, plus news and current affairs programming, in addition to Korean, K-Dramas, Indian, Turkish, Pakistani and Mexican dramas dubbed into Arabic.
+MBC Max airs English music and is the first international CHR station.
+MBC Max delivers contemporary Western tunes.